gsewalt/nist-scf-case-study/README.md

   Risk strategy is ad hoc, awareness is limited, and governance is fragmented.
 Cyber risks are not consistently shared or considered at the organizational level.
 Supplier and third-party risks are largely unmanaged.

 - **Target Profile — Tier 4: Adaptive**
   Cybersecurity is integrated into enterprise risk management.
 Executives treat it alongside financial and operational risks.
-Continuous improvement, near real-time risk awareness, and advanced practices enable SewaltCorp to adapt to a dynamic threat landscape.
+Continuous improvement, near real-time risk awareness, and advanced practices enable WaltCorp to adapt to a dynamic threat landscape.

 At every stage, the guiding principle is the **CIA Triad** — ensuring confidentiality, integrity, and availability of information assets.